Primitive Methodism in the United Kingdom: Preaching and revivalism

 The Wesleyan Conference condemned female ministry in 1803, so effectively closing its doors to female preaching.
 Women were limited to working in Sunday Schools and speaking at "Dorcas Meetings".
-By contrast, Primitive Methodism allowed the poor, the young, and women to gain public influence.
+By contrast, Primitive Methodism allowed the poor, the young, and women to gain public lay influence.
 Mary Dunnell was preaching from before the formation of the Primitive Methodists in 1807 and Sarah Bembridge was preaching in 1813 or 1814 at Sutton on the Hill.
-The Primitive Methodists were more receptive to such views, and so took a different line on the supernatural.
-Wesleyans tried hard to distance themselves from superstition, and superstitious popular culture.

 The Primitive Methodists engaged with popular beliefs in presenting God as one whose powers could be called upon by preachers.
 Examples were published in the Primitive Methodist Magazine.
 For instance, the December 1824 edition contains an anecdote of a cripple being healed through her conversion to Primitive Methodism.
 The November edition from the same year contains a chapter on "raising the dead" under the title A Treatise on the Cultivation of the Spiritual Gifts.
 The Primitive Methodist Magazine of 1821 asserting that the movement had begun "undesigned of man" and was an example of "Divine Providence".
 The magazine continues to reveal further examples of God's power and favour towards them.
 A man who set out against the Primitive Methodists was struck down by illness, and a preacher who became lost and stranded was saved when the Lord sent people to find him.